Dunamisss/Proxy-Scraper-Checker-Latency-Checker/README.md

-# Proxy Fetcher Checker and Latency Analyzer
+# Proxy Scraper, Checker, Latency Checker.

-Welcome to the Proxy Checker and Latency Analyzer!
-This Python script allows you to efficiently check the working status and latency of proxy servers.
-It categorizes proxies based on their latency, provides information about their origin, and supports easy customization.
+A Python script for collecting proxies from various sources, checks proxies and checks the latency of the proxies, shows them in a table with proxy information and saves them in there respective text file, by ip:port.
+The script is long and by far from perfect.

 ![Proxy Checker and Latency Analyzer](proxy-checker.png)